ProfKimHF/fractalgenerator/README.md

 These files were originally created by Prof. Shinya Yamamoto and later modified by Prof. Hyoung F. Kim and colleagues.

 Please see the papers using these fractal images

+ 2025 Nat.
+Commun.
+Seong-Hwan Hwang et al.

  2023 Nat.
 Commun.
 Seong-Hwan Hwang, Doyoung Park, Ji-Woo Lee, Sue-Hyun Lee & Hyoung F. Kim
       Convergent representation of values from tactile and visual inputs for efficient goal-directed behavior in the primate putamen